Make Hollywood great again

-I watched NBC’s broadcast of the Golden Globe awards last night with morbid fascination to soak in the self-love and the self-praise.
+I watched NBC’s broadcast of the Golden Globe awards last night with morbid fascination to soak in the self-love and the self-praise of the Hollywood crowd.
 The hours spent in psychotherapy seem to have paid off big league, though introspection was nowhere in evidence.
 The sexual harassment panic featured as a motif.
 My favorite moment was Halle Berry’s appearance as a presenter in the obligatory black gown with the voluntary exposure of cleavage.
 BET has fittingly honored Ms. Berry’s appearance in the headline “HOT MAMA!” (emphasis in original).

 Taking the show as a whole, I particularly appreciated the groupthink masquerading as dissent.
 It’s the one art form in which the ladies and gentlemen of the entertainment industry consistently excel.